 Do you experience jaw pain after you eat hard or tough food like popcorn or steak?
 Does just opening and closing your jaw cause a sharp, electric pain?
 Or does jaw pain seem to come and go without any explanation?
 In any of these situations, TMJ might be to blame for your jaw pain.
 In TMJ, your jaw system isn’t functioning properly, which can lead to sore muscles, pinched nerves, and grinding bones.
 The resulting pain can be continuous or can come and go.

-The good news is that TMJ treatment in White Plains or Tarrytown can be nonsurgical and drug free.
-To learn whether you can benefit from this TMJ treatment, please call
+The good news is that TMJ treatment in Tarrytown can be nonsurgical and drug free.
+To learn whether you can benefit from this TMJ treatment, please call (914) 332-4402 or email Advanced Dentistry of Tarrytown today for an appointment.

 Sources of TMJ Jaw PainTMJ can cause many different types of jaw pain.
 The most common sources of jaw pain are: